ArrogantGao/Personal_Materials/job_talk/main.typ

 === Summary

 We applied the modern tensor network techniques to solve the probabilistic inference tasks, including contraction order optimization, automatic differentiation, generic tensor network, and GPU acceleration.
-It is shown that with these techniques, a exponential speedup is achieved against the traditional solvers.
+It is shown that with these techniques, an exponential speedup is achieved against the traditional solvers.

 Advantages:
 - powerful contraction order optimization tools